-Perhaps unsurprisingly, it reveals that wrongdoing in corporations and the privileges of power co-exist.
+Perhaps unsurprisingly, it reveals that wrongdoing in corporations and the privileges of power coexist.
 Top-ranking public relations executives, who are mostly white and male, are more likely to be aware of wrongdoing but no more likely to blow the whistle, fundamentally due to their positive relationship with their employers.
-Using the new lens of evolutionary theory, this study explains whistleblowing, retaliation and relationships and in the light of the connection between whistleblowing behaviour and executives’ attitudes, it proposes a new theory of the phenomenon of golden handcuffs.
+Using the new lens of evolutionary theory, this study explains whistleblowing, retaliation, and relationships, and in the light of the connection between whistleblowing behavior and executives’ attitudes, it proposes a new theory of the phenomenon of Golden Handcuffs.

-As public attitudes to corporations, CSR and transparency harden, these findings have serious implications for companies globally.
-Researchers, scholars and advanced students in public relations, organizational communication, corporate communication, strategic communication, corporate reputation, and CSR will find this book full of revealing insights.
+As public attitudes to corporations, corporate social responsibility (CSR), and transparency harden, these findings have serious implications for companies globally.
+Researchers, scholars, and advanced students in public relations, organizational communication, corporate communication, strategic communication, corporate reputation, and CSR will find this book full of revealing insights.

 Table of Contents